dar920910/TextWordsSearchTool/README.md

 ## :sound: About the Project History

-This project implements a tool to find *entries of text words* in a custom text file.
+This project implements a tool to find **entry count of text words** in a custom text file.

 Project's idea was taken from a test project created me when passing an interview in 2019.
 I added more features to its initial idea and extended project's codebase infrastructure.

+## :dart: Planned Further Improvements

+There are important areas which should be improved when further development of this project:

+:collision: Implement a feature of searching for text words by a custom seacrh pattern with options (matching a whole word, a character case, a regular expression and etc.)

+:collision: Implement a feature of saving location context for a detected word (position number in a text file and etc. like features of seacrh in modern text editors)

+:collision: Improve logging via more detailed writing results of parsing operations.

 ## :question: About the Repository Structure